Trees, mountains, beaches, and amazing views!

 Hours: 6am – 10 pm

 The view of the city from Kerry park is unbeatable.
-From the top, you’ll be able to see Elliot Bay, the city skyline and the Space Needle.
+From the top, you’ll be able to see Elliot Bay, the city skyline, Mount Rainier, AND the Space Needle!
+Hot tip: grab ice cream from nearby Molly Moon and walk to the park to enjoy it.

 3. Green Lake Park